Legalisation of documents from South Korea for use in the Netherlands

 The South Korean embassy in The Hague issues official copies of basic certificates (birth certificates), family relation certificates, marriage certificates and certificates of removal from the family registry.

-The document must then be legalised by the Consular Service Centre of the Dutch Ministry of Foreign Affairs in The Hague.
-It can then be used in the Netherlands.
+These documents must be legalised by the Consular Service Centre of the Ministry of Foreign Affairs in The Hague.

 Assistance from the CDC in The Hague